-- 3. The following terms are used in this standard with the meanings specified: - (a) Amalgamation means an amalgamation pursuant to the provisions of the Companies Act, 1956 or any other statute which may be applicable to companies. - (b) Transferor company means the company which is amalgamated into another company.

-- (c) Transferee company means the company into which a transferor company is amalgamated. - (d) Reserve means the portion of earnings, receipts or other surplus of an enterprise (whether capital or revenue) appropriated by the management for a general or a specific purpose other than a provision for depreciation or diminution in the value of assets or for a known liability. - (e) Amalgamation in the nature of merger is an amalgamation which satisfies all the following conditions. - (i) All the assets and liabilities of the transferor company become, after amalgamation, the assets and liabilities of the transferee company. - (ii) Shareholders holding not less than 90% of the face value of the equity shares of the transferor company (other than the equity shares already held therein, immediately before the amalgamation, by the transferee company or its subsidiaries or their nominees) become equity shareholders of the transferee company by virtue of the amalgamation. - (iii) The consideration for the amalgamation receivable by those equity shareholders of the transferor company who agree to become equity shareholders of the transferee company is discharged by the transferee company wholly by the issue of equity shares in the transferee company, except that cash may be paid in respect of any fractional shares. - (iv) The business of the transferor company is intended to be carried on, after the amalgamation, by the transferee company. - (v) No adjustment is intended to be made to the book values of the assets and liabilities of the transferor company when they are incorporated in the financial statements of the transferee company except to ensure uniformity of accounting policies.
+- 3. The following terms are used in this standard with the meanings specified: - (a) Amalgamation means an amalgamation pursuant to the provisions of the Companies Act, 2013 or any other statute which may be applicable to companies and includes 'merger'. - (b) Transferor company means the company which is amalgamated into another company. - (c) Transferee company means the company into which a transferor company is amalgamated. - (d) Reserve means the portion of earnings, receipts or other surplus of an enterprise (whether capital or revenue) appropriated by the management for a general or a specific purpose other than a provision for depreciation or diminution in the value of assets or for a known liability. - (e) Amalgamation in the nature of merger is an amalgamation which satisfies all the following conditions. - (i) All the assets and liabilities of the transferor company become, after amalgamation, the assets and liabilities of the transferee company. - (ii) Share holders holding not less than 90% of the face value of the equity shares of the transferor company (other than the equity shares already held therein, immediately before the amalgamation, by the transferee company or its subsidiaries1 or their nominees) become equity shareholders of the transferee company by virtue of the amalgamation.